 This is an excerpt of a live concert by Bandish Nawaz Ustad Mashkoor Ali Khan Saheb.
 In this performance Ustad Ji has presented few of the priceless rare compositions of Thumri.
 Sri Gopal Mishra has accompanied him on Tabla.
 This concert by Ustad Ji was a prime part of Thumri Festival, which was organized by Sangeet Natak Academy at G.D.Birla Sabhaghar, Kolkata.
 It took place on 16th November, 2008.
 SHOW MORE

-Private lessons with Ustad Mashkoor Ali Khan
+Skype lessons with Ustad Mashkoor Ali Khan

 Study one on one with one of the greatest exponents on Indian Classical music and a master vocalist of the Kirana gharana.
 Learn more about Khan sahib at http://www.mashkooralikhan.com/ Email firstname.lastname@example.org for coordinating times and payment.
 The best times are Mon/Tue/Wed/Fri 10AM - 1PM EST or Sat/Sun 7AM - 9AM EST.